History of LSD: Timothy Leary

-Dr. Timothy Leary, a lecturer in psychology at Harvard University, was the most prominent pro-LSD researcher.
+Timothy Leary, a lecturer in psychology at Harvard University, was the most prominent pro-LSD researcher.
 Leary claimed that using LSD with the right dosage, set (one's emotional mindset at time of ingestion), and setting, preferably with the guidance of professionals, could alter behavior in dramatic and beneficial ways.
 Leary began conducting experiments with psilocybin in 1960 on himself and a number of Harvard graduate students after trying hallucinogenic mushrooms used in Native American religious rituals while visiting Mexico.
 His group began conducting experiments on state prisoners, where they claimed a 90% success rate preventing repeat offenses.

 Later reexamination of Leary's data reveals his results to be skewed, whether intentionally or not; the percent of men in the study who ended up back in prison later in life was approximately 2% lower than the usual rate.
 Leary was later introduced to LSD, and he then incorporated that drug into his research as his mental catalyst of choice.
 Leary claimed that his experiments produced no murders, suicides, psychotic breaks, or bad trips.
 Almost all of Leary's participants reported profound mystical experiences which they felt had a tremendously positive effect on their lives.
 While it is true that Leary's experiments did not lead to any murders, he willfully chose to ignore the bad trips which occurred, as well as the attempted suicide of a woman the day after she was given mescaline by Leary.